Habitat: Wet Tropics lowland rainforest, Far North Queensland

 Small beetles and thrips are attracted to the Green Dinosaur flowers’ scent and colour.
 They crawl in and lay their eggs in the centre of the flower, which contains the flower’s pollen.
 This is then transferred to the next flower they visit.

-While most modern flowering plants produce seeds that have one cotyledon (monocotyledons) or two (dicotyledons), the seedlings of the Idiospermum can have between two and five cotyledons.
+While most modern flowering plants produce seeds that have one cotyledon (monocotyledons) or two (dicotyledons), the seedlings of Idiospermum can have between two and five cotyledons.
 The Green Dinosaur can also produce more than one shoot per seed (usually one per cotyledon).
 It is the only known species to display a continuous spiral of bracts, sepals, petals, stamens and staminodes.

-Fruit and seeds of the Idiospermum
+Fruit and seeds of the Green Dinosaur

 A connected rainforest is essential for healthy ecosystems.
 You can help protect vital habitat in the Daintree here.